Gallicchio-Lab/AToM-OpenMM/docs/theory/index.md

 For \(u \le U_\mathrm{bcore}\), the mapping leaves \(u\) unchanged.
 For larger values, it smoothly compresses the high-energy tail toward \(U_\mathrm{max}\).
 This preserves ordinary perturbation energies while preventing rare atomic-overlap samples from dominating averages.

 The important conceptual point is that the soft-core transformation is applied to the scalar perturbation energy, not to every pair interaction in the force field.
-This keeps the method compatible with standard OpenMM potentials and avoids the need to re-evaluate stored configurations with a different lambda-dependent force field.
+This keeps the method compatible with standard OpenMM potentials and avoids the need to re-evaluate stored configurations with a different lambda-dependent force field for multi-state free energy estimation.

 ## Two Legs in Explicit Solvent